-Go big or go small.
-Large ships are more likely to have active options, such as rock-climbing walls, ropes courses, jogging tracks and basketball courts, onboard.
-The biggest ships often have the biggest fitness centers, with spaces for spinning classes, Pilates and even boxing.
+Go big, or go small.
+Large cruise ships are more likely to offer energetic onboard activities, such as rock-climbing walls, ropes courses, jogging tracks, basketball courts and even skydiving simulators.
+The biggest ships often have the most extensive fitness centers, with spaces for spinning classes, Pilates and even boxing.
 However, certain small ships are better for from-the-ship water sports.
-Many have transoms that fold down into "sports platforms" (effectively mini-docks), from which passengers can swim, windsurf, water ski and kayak.
+Many come equipped with aft-side "water sports platforms" (effectively mini-docks), from which passengers can swim, windsurf, paddleboard and kayak.

 Book a cruise of seven days or fewer.
-Though active options are now almost universal on ships, shorter cruises attract a younger and typically more active passenger group.
+Though active options are now almost universal on ships, shorter cruises attract a younger and typically more active clientele.
 The demographics lend themselves to more active offerings, and you'll find more fellow passengers to share the experiences with you.

 Australia and New Zealand

 Why: The Land Down Under is famous for its outdoor sports.
 At many major ports, you can find your way into surfing, jet-skiing, windsurfing, wakeboarding, parasailing or even (gulp) bungee-jumping.
 The Great Barrier Reef is one of the best places in the world for diving and snorkeling.